wolone/blog/blog/posts/vue/i-am-the-doctor.md

   - father christmas
   - simple
 categories:
-  - dexter
+  - vue
-readingTime: 9 Minutes
+readingTime: 9 分钟
 ---

 Stop talking, brain thinking.
 Hush.
 It's art!
 A statement on modern society, 'Oh Ain't Modern Society Awful?'!
 You've swallowed a planet!
 I am the Doctor, and you are the Daleks!
 Sorry, checking all the water in this area; there's an escaped fish.